-Exam 1 25%
+Exam 1 20%

-Exam 2 25%
+Exam 2 20%

-Final Exam 25%
+Final Exam 30%

 Paper Assignment 20%

-Class Participation 5%

-Total: 100%
+Attendance, Class Participation, and case analysis 10%

-Paper: This is a reflective paper.
-You must keep a daily journal of the concepts and activities that were presented and discussed in class.
+Paper: This is a reflective and introspective essay.
+It would be best if you kept a daily journal of the concepts and activities that are presented and discussed in class.
 You must relate these activities and concepts to yourself or someone in your environment.
-In your writing, try to analyze behaviours, thoughts, and emotions in the context of the theory that was covered.
-In other words, how would Freud, Jung, Erikson, Roger, etc. view and analyze the person about whom you are writing.
-Basically, it is an application of the various personality theories and perspectives to yourself or the person of interest.
+In your writing, try to analyze behaviours, thoughts, and emotions in the context of several theories.
+In other words, how would Freud, Jung, Erikson, Roger, etc. view and analyze the person about whom you are writing?
+Basically, it is an application of the various personality theories and perspectives to yourself or a person of interest.